-- Clapton Girls Academy: Over the course of the project, the site team have made a conscious effort to engage with female students wherever possible, with the aim of encouraging more women into the construction industry.
+Clapton Girls Academy: Over the course of the project, the site team have made a conscious effort to engage with female students wherever possible, with the aim of encouraging more women into the construction industry.
 Over the lifetime of the project so far, 463 students have been engaged with, many of these being in female only groups.
-This has included the teams ongoing relationship with Clapton Girls Academy, which has involved curriculum-based activities, work experience and a mentoring programme. - The Courtyard: The project worked with SEND school The Courtyard, to offer a virtual work experience programme with one of their students, who is autistic.
-This programme was a great success, and the team are due to commence another work experience programme with another student from the school shortly.
-This work experience focused on highlighting the benefits of neurodiversity when solving problems in the workplace.
+This has included the teams ongoing relationship with Clapton Girls Academy, which has involved curriculumbased activities, work experience and a mentoring programme.